-- Optional:Perform data flashback to restore data of a specific time point to a new instance.
+- Optional:Perform data flashback to restore data of a specific point in time to a new instance.

-After you complete the payment, the system creates a new instance based on the backup data at the specified time point.
+After you complete the payment, the system creates a new instance based on the backup data at the specified point in time.

-- On the Data Flashback tab, click Start Flashbacking.
+- On the Data Flashback tab, click Enable Now.

 - Read the information in the dialog box and click OK.

-- Subscription: You must pay for the fees when you create an instance.
-We recommend that you select this billing method for long-term subscriptions because it is more cost-effective than the pay-as-you-go billing method.
+- Subscription: You must pay for an instance when you create the instance.
+We recommend that you select this billing method for long-term use because it is more cost-effective than the pay-as-you-go billing method.
 Higher discounts are offered for longer subscription periods.

-- Pay-as-you-go: You can pay for the instance on an hourly basis based on your actual usage.
-We recommend that you select this billing method for short-term subscriptions.
+- Pay-as-you-go: You must pay for the instance on an hourly basis based on your actual usage.
+We recommend that you select this billing method for short-term use.
 You can release your pay-as-you-go instance to reduce costs when it is no longer required.

-- The following table describes the parameters that you need to specify for the newly
+- The following table describes the parameters that you need to set for the newly created

 Parameter Description Clone Source Type Select Backup Timepoint.
-Backup Timepoint Specifies a time point that is accurate to seconds, as shown in Section 5 of the preceding figure.
-You can specify a time point within the last seven days and restore data based on the backup file of this point of time.
+Backup Timepoint Specifies a point in time that is accurate to the second.
+You can specify a point in time within the last seven days and restore data based on the backup file of this point in time.
 Zone The zone of the cluster.
 Each zone is an isolated geographical area within a region.
-The zones that are deployed in the same region are similar.
+The zones whinin the same region are similar.
 Network Type

 - Classic Network: a traditional network type.

-- Virtual Private Cloud (VPC): the recommended network type.
-A VPC is an isolated virtual network that provides higher security and better performance than a classic network.
+- VPC: the recommended network type.
+A VPC network is an isolated virtual network that provides higher security and better performance than a classic network.